ExtropyIO/ZenDapp/README.md

-## ZenDApp

-This will be an archive (on IPFS) and voting system for DApp designs based around ERC20 tokens.

-### Registration
-All users will need to register, maybe with an email address also.
-Any user can submit up to 2 designs every X blocks for a small fee.
-The design will need to be checked by an admin for validity, and should be a complete DApp.
-Any DApp not implementing the ERC20 standard willbe disqualified, and 90% of the fee returned.
-The contracts must work, and be callable from the UI.
-Any framework can be used to build the DApp.
-We will not be able to run all the DApps on our site (but possibly the winners)

-### Voting

-Registered users will be allowed to vote on designs (perhaps for a small fee) after X blocks the winning design will be archived and awarded 40% of the accumulated ether.
-Any design not winning after 5X blocks will be removed.
-(where X is say 20K blocks)

 # Zen ÐApp
-Some other suggestions for how the Zen ÐApp webpage would be designed and work:

 ## Overview
 The [CSS Zen Garden](http://www.csszengarden.com/) website provides people with a skeleton HTML file which is not to be changed and asks the designers to provide a new CSS file that when applied to the HTML will create a unique and beautiful webpage; demonstrating the designer's creativity.